 Selectman Valerie Wormell asked if the station could be moved from the wooded portion of the Jack Walsh fields down near Texas and Griffin Road in response to abutter concerns, but the idea drew concern for fear of fire trucks having reduced sightlines up the hill toward the originally proposed site as well as opposition on the reduction of soccer fields that would be needed to place the station in that location.

-Since the land for the Jack Walsh Field was purchased with a Federal grant stipulating that any land taken from the parcel would have to be replaced with an equal amount of recreation land, the Selectmen followed their motion with a discussion on town owned land between Unicorn Drive and the Stony Brook School now slated to be swapped with the Parks and Recreation Department.
+, the Selectmen followed their motion with a discussion on town owned land between Unicorn Drive and the Stony Brook School now slated to be swapped with the Parks and Recreation Department.

 Selectman Bob Jefferies was initially concerned with giving more of the parcel away due to the need for potential new town facilities on the lot sometime in the future.
 However, his concerns were lessened after seeing that the parcel extended between the Farmers Way soccer fields and the Stony Brook School itself.